cdahmedeh/EpochDivider/README.md

 EpochDivider
 ============

 Time management system inspired by SCRUM and GTD techniques.

+A Desktop application (SWT) and Android application are planned.